Code-Institute-Submissions/alexzanotti-milestone.project.4/README.md

 - In each section, there's an explanatory paragraph and a table.
 - The table lists the respective items (plans/comments) and provides "Edit" and "Delete" buttons for each one.
 - If there are no items to list, it displays a message to that effect.
-- A small jQuery script that adds a click event to any element with a "data-href" attribute, which makes the entire element clickable, redirecting the user to the URL specified in "data-href".
+- A jQuery script that adds a click event to any element with a "data-href" attribute, which makes the entire element clickable, redirecting the user to the URL specified in "data-href".

 ### Plans Forms
-- These template extends base.html, with the title, image, and profile blocks set to "Add Category", "Add Category", and "active", respectively.
+- The title, image, and profile blocks set to "Add Category", "Add Category", and "active", respectively.
 - In the content block, it provides a form to enable CRUD functionality, such as adding or edits plans/comments/categories.
-Django's form system automatically handles much of this (the form.as_p line), including rendering form fields for all the fields in the category model.
+- The forms are rendered by {{ form.as_p }}.

 ## My Profile
 - This contains a form for updating the user profile name.